 1. Get Support for Your Feelings, But Do NOT Process Your Feelings Around Children

 How adults respond will have huge impact on their children’s long-term well-being.
 For their emotional safety, our children need our hope and confidence, not our despair and fear.
-Be aware that children who don’t seem to be listening often hear everything as their adults talk on the phone or to each other.
-Give yourself space to express your feelings with other adults in places where younger kids cannot overhear you.
+Be aware that children who don’t seem to be listening often hear everything as their adults talk on the phone, on Zoom, or to each other.
+Give yourself space to express your feelings with other adults in places where your kids cannot overhear you.
 Nurture yourself so that you can move into positive action.

 2. Get Help If You Are Feeling Anxious or Depressed

 In order to take care of our children for the long run, we must take care of ourselves.
 Even when bad things happen, our kids need to see us living our lives as joyfully and fully as possible.
 Talk with family or friends.
 Seek professional counseling if you need to, whether this is by phone, video, or in person – whatever works for your own current situation.
 Seek the kind of spiritual guidance that is meaningful to you.
 You do not have to be upset all alone.

 You can manage a burst of anxiety by doing the same short and simple centering exercise we teach in our classes – feel your feet by wiggling your toes, feel your hands by opening them and pressing them against something, loosen your elbows and knees, take a breath and let it out, then another; now, look around and focus on something near you, if you can, choose a memory or sight that can help bring you joy or calm.

 In a calm way, give kids space to talk about feelings while focusing on things they CAN do to stay safe.
 Be supportive without diving into their upset feelings with them or processing them in detail.